Characterizing Positively Invariant Sets: Inductive and Topological Methods

 Note that Lemma~\ref{lem:rem} also applies to $\exit_f(p = 0)$ and the remainders $\rem_i$ (as defined in the lemma) can be used instead of the Lie derivatives $p^{(i)}$.
 In summary, the exit set of atomic formulas can be constructed using a procedure $\exit_f$ which is defined as follows:

+Thus, the only non-trivial exit set for atomic formulas is the exit set of an equality as it is the only (atomic) closed set.

-We next define a recursive procedure called $\IsEmpty_f$, which is parametrized by $f$ and takes as its arguments two quantifier-free real arithmetic formulas describing semi-algebraic sets $S$ and $R$. $\IsEmpty_f(S,R)$ returns False if and only if $\exit_f(S) \cap R$ is empty (and returns True otherwise); it is defined as follows:
+We next define a recursive procedure called $\IsEmpty_f$, parametrized by the vector field $f$, and which takes as its arguments two quantifier-free real arithmetic formulas describing semi-algebraic sets $S$ and $R$.
+It is defined as follows ($A$ denotes an atomic formula):

 In addition to $\exit_f$, $\IsEmpty_f{}$ relies on three other procedures: $\INf$ (already defined in Section~\ref{sec:lzzalg}), $\Neg{}$, and $\Reduce{}$.
 The procedure $\Neg{}$ applies negation $\lnot$ to the formula it receives as its argument (but does \emph{not} recursively apply negation to the sub-formulas).
 For atomic formulas, $\Neg{}$ simply negates the formula, expressing the result in terms of only the basic forms of atomic formulas ($\T$, $\F$, $p<0$, and $p=0$):